How do I install the tracking code?

 As soon as someone has visited your site it will switch to Active.
 It will continue to switch back to inactive if we receive no traffic for 1 or more hours.
 When somebody visits again, Hotjar immediately begins recording.

 Why am I not collecting data?

 - You might not have set any tools up inside Hotjar yet.
-We have a series of guides to help you start Continuous Heatmaps, Continuous Recordings, and start collecting feedback from your users.
+We have a series of guides to help you set up Heatmaps, Recordings, and start collecting feedback from your users.

 - You might not have had any users yet.
 Try visiting your site and waiting for up to 60 minutes.

 - Heatmaps and Recordings require an open web socket.
 If you have any Content Security Policies (CSPs) that block WebSockets in place, you should allow Hotjar to open a web socket.

 - If you have access to multiple Hotjar sites, you should check you're looking at the correct site.

 You are able to track multiple subdomains using the same tracking code by installing the tracking code on every subdomain you want to track.
 This is explained more in How to Track Multiple Subdomains.